So1ene/vscode-great-icons/README.md

 How to use
 - Download the option that you want from link above.
-- Open extensions in vs code (Ctrl+Shift+X).
+- Open extensions in VSCode `(Ctrl+Shift+X)`.
-- Drag the file into the list of extensions.
+- Drag the file into the list of installed extensions.
 - Set `File Icon Theme` to `VSCode Great Icons - {Option Name}` (Whichever option you chose)

 ---